• I need help with

 BLOG

-Employing people with autism
+Key considerations when employing people with autism

-This is particularly important given that, in many cases, recruitment processes are naturally weighted against neurodiverse candidates.
+While a culture of neurodiversity acceptance is the end goal, this can’t be achieved without neurodiversity in the workforce.
+This is important given that, in many cases, recruitment processes are naturally weighted against neurodiverse candidates.

-The exact nature of the individual stages is also key, and this is where flexibility becomes another key value.
-For instance, a traditional face-to-face interview may not be a comfortable or productive environment for an autistic candidate.
+With this in mind, the core values of equality and objectivity must be set across every stage of your hiring strategy.
+The exact nature of the individual stages is also key and this is where flexibility becomes a key value.
+For instance, a traditional face-to-face interview process may not be a comfortable or productive environment for an autistic candidate.

 In this case, the organisation must always attempt to make reasonable adjustments where necessary and applicable.
 This will enable the candidate to perform in a manner that suits their strengths and personality to the greatest extent possible.